Sage has been a witch for 25 years. She enjoys writing informative articles to teach others the craft of the wise.

-There are those young and new to Witchcraft who take to meditation quite quickly and naturally, and others who find themselves floundering with it for years.
-Meditation seems to be one of those 'love it or hate it' things.
+There are those young and new to witchcraft who take to meditation quite quickly and naturally, and others who find themselves floundering with it for years.
+Meditation seems to be one of those "love it or hate it" things.
 Some have trouble getting into or staying in the proper state of mind.
-For others, it's a matter of discipline—they mean to meditate more often, but never seem to establish it as part of the daily routine.
+For others, it's a matter of discipline—they mean to meditate more often but never seem to establish it as part of the daily routine.
 Because they only do it sporadically, they're not reaping many benefits—and since they're not reaping noticeable benefits right away, they're less motivated to stick to a routine.
 Finally, others find it a flat-out bore and dread doing it.

-A lot of young ones especially, new to Witchcraft and eager to get started, will ask outright—do I really need to meditate?
+A lot of young ones who are new to witchcraft and eager to get started will ask outright—do I really need to meditate?

 If You Struggle